pr0ph0z/whatstalk/README.md

 ## Can I contribute?
 Absolutely yes.
 Please check [Issues tab](https://github.com/pr0ph0z/whatstalk/issues) if you fit with one of some issues there or if you have any ideas or found bugs just create an issue and make a pull request.

+## Disclaimer
+Please use this at your own discretion.
+I made this extension was for educational purposes only.
+As the author of this project, I'm not responsible for any problems caused.